Hey! you might have heard of ATM?

-The estimated business expenses incur in a month consumables for water is around Php 800-1000, depending on how thirsty people are around that school area and physical training activities require water for rehydration purposes.
+The estimated business expenses incurred in a month’s consumables for water are more or less around Php 800-1000, depending on how thirsty people are around that school area and physical training activities require water for rehydration purposes.

 The water is delivered and sourced locally from mandug area, all you need is a 21 liters each water containers costing Php 25 pesos each multiply it by 10 pieces we have Php 250 enough to cover one whole week on a busy day, though it slow on rainy cold seasons.

 The water vending machine is deployed in the school canteen.

 The school population comprises 1000+ junior high and senior school students.

 The total amount earned income for that month is charged at ten per cent 10% plus electricity charge of Php 200 running at approximately 8 hours a day within 22 school days.

 Please take note the 10% charge is canteen share.

 To break it down further, If Php 5,000 is earned income in a month, it would be Php 500 (taken from 10% of 5000) plus 200 electricity charge equals Php 700, water expenses Php 1000, for a mere total of Php 1,700, the net earnings would arrive at Php 3,300, not bad to those who are starting this business.

 In addition, the water vending machine atm carries a 1-year warranty on parts and labour, it includes a peculiar key device used for tweaking the water meter and its usage.
 The key, when used in clockwise rotation, adds extra streams of water, while counterclockwise does the opposite.
 Each 1 peso dropped is equivalent to a glass of water.